brendanddev/struccs/README.md

   - **Data access:** Get and set values at any index with optimized bidirectional traversal

 - **Stack**:
+  - Classic LIFO (Last In, First Out) data structure
+  - Generic type support using `void*` pointers and `memcpy` for storing any **data type**
+  - Linked node implementation for dynamic memory allocation without fixed capacity
+  - Proper memory management with automatic cleanup via (stack_discard)

 - **Queue**:
+  - Classic FIFO (First In, First Out) data structure
+  - Generic type support using `void*` pointers and `memcpy` for storing any data type
+  - Linked node implementation with head and tail pointers for O(1) enqueue and dequeue
+  - Proper memory management with automatic cleanup via (queue_discard)

+- **HashTable**: *(Planned)*

 ---

 ## Project Structure